JonathanReeve/sanger/README.md

 #About this Project
 This is a project to rennovate the Margaret Sanger Papers Project Electronic Edition search engine, fixing bugs and adding features where necessary.
+Visit the project at http://sangerpapers.org.

 #New Features
 New features of this edition include: